nlip-project/nlip_spec/README.md

 # Natural Language Interaction Protocol, 1st edition specifications
-The following documents are Official standards approved by Ecma International on 10 December 2025, developed by Ecma TC56 NLIP.
+The following documents are the official standards and technical report approved by Ecma International on 10 December 2025, developed by Ecma TC56 NLIP.
+All documents may be downloaded free of charge, with no registration required.

 *ECMA-430 Natural Language Interaction Protocol (NLIP), 1st edition, December 2025*
 - This Standard defines the specifications of Natural Language Interaction Protocol (NLIP), which is an application-level communication protocol defined between AI Agents or between a human and an AI agent.